tc39/proposal-temporal/docs/absolute.md

 # `Temporal.Absolute`

 An absolute point in time.
-No timezone or offset information is present.
+No time zone or offset information is present.
 As such `Absolute`s have no concept of days, months or even hours.
 For convenience of interoperability it uses _nanoseconds since the unix-epoch_

 ## new Temporal.Absolute(epochNanoSeconds : bigint) : Temporal.Absolute